-Welcome to the Nassau-Suffolk County benefit swim chapter of Swim Across America.
-Since our start in 2001, SAA - Nassau/Suffolk events have raised over $10 million in support of our beneficiaries.
+Welcome to the Nassau-Suffolk County, Long Island benefit swim chapter of Swim Across America.
+Celebrating our 20th year in 2020, SAA - Nassau/Suffolk Long Island events have raised over $10 million in support of our beneficiaries.

-We hope you'll join us in open water in Glen Cove this August or in one of the pool swims all over Nassau and Suffolk counties this summer to "Make Waves to Fight Cancer."
+We hope you'll join us this year as "SAA 2020 Personal Challenge" participant this summer to "Make Waves to Fight Cancer."

-Proceeds from the swim will support immunotherapy research at the Swim Across America Laboratory at Memorial Sloan Kettering Cancer Center, lung cancer clinical trials at Cold Spring Harbor Laboratory, pediatric brain cancer research at the Feinstein Institute of North Shore and pediatric oncology at the University of Texas MD Anderson Children's Cancer Hospital.
+Proceeds from your Personal Challenge will support immunotherapy research at the Swim Across America Laboratory at Memorial Sloan Kettering Cancer Center, lung cancer clinical trials at Cold Spring Harbor Laboratory, pediatric brain cancer research at the Feinstein Institute of North Shore and pediatric oncology at the University of Texas MD Anderson Children's Cancer Hospital.

 Swim Across America, Inc. (“SAA”) is a nonprofit corporation recognized by the IRS with federal tax-exempt status as a public charity under Section 501(c)(3) of the Internal Revenue Code (Tax ID #22-3248256)